Comparing Multiple Treatment Means: Bonferroni's Method

 In This Issue:

 Best wishes to all of you in this New Year.
 This marks the start of our sixth year of newsletters.
 This month's newsletter will examine one method of comparing multiple process means (treatments).
 The method we will use is called Bonferroni's method.
 We will build on the analysis we started last month using ANOVA.
-This newsletter, like all our past newsletters, is available on our website (click here).
-We hope you enjoy this month's newsletter.

 Quite often, you will want to test a single factor at various treatments.
 For example, you might want to test the yield of four different wheat varieties.
 The single factor is wheat and there are four different treatments (varieties).
 We will continue with the example we used last month.